This article focuses on determining the success rate of Pituitary Tumor Surgery while discussing its need, side-effects and procedure.

 Can a person die from Pituitary Tumor surgery?

 Neurosurgeries are considered one of the most complex operations, as every nerve in the brain is responsible for a significant function.
 Any damage to these nerves can cause the patient to suffer from life-threatening situations.
-Pituitary gland is also located near the brain, which makes it a dangerous treatment.
+The pituitary gland is also located near the brain, which makes it a dangerous treatment.
 In some cases, the patient might die because of the surgery.